Source code for mmodel.modifier

 The modifier behaves similarly to the *timeit* module.
 However,

-the modifier does not suppress garbage collection during the function
+the modifier does not suppress garbage collection during function

 execution; therefore, the result might be slightly different.